 The Institute for Astronomy, Astrophysics, Space Applications and Remote Sensing (IAASARS) is one of the three Institutes of the National Observatory of Athens (NOA) and the largest Institute in its field in Greece.
-The Institute operates a wide range of national facilities aiming to support research and services in the respective disciplines, including: (a) the Aristarchos 2.3m and Kryoneri 1.2m telescopes and corresponding instrumentation; (b) the European Digital Upper Atmosphere Server System - DIAS and the Athens Digisonde DPS4D station for monitoring the ionosphere; (c) the BEYOND operational unit maintaining satellite acquisition antennas and computational infrastructure; (d)

-The HESPERIA operational unit for forecasting space weather, (d) the remote IAASARS Evaluation Report 2022 sensing part of the PANGEA climate observatory of Antikythera; (e) the HellENIC GeoMagnetic Array - ENIGMA.
+The Institute operates a wide range of national facilities aiming to support research and services in the respective disciplines, including: (a) the Aristarchos 2.3m and Kryoneri 1.2m telescopes and corresponding instrumentation; (b) the European Digital Upper Atmosphere Server System -DIAS and the Athens Digisonde DPS4D station for monitoring the ionosphere; (c) the BEYOND operational unit maintaining satellite acquisition antennas and computational infrastructure; (d) The HESPERIA operational unit for forecasting space weather, (d) the remote Isensing part of the PANGEA climate observatory of Antikythera; (e) the HellENIc GeoMagnetic Array - ENIGMA.

 Clearly the annual report shows the impressive scientific achievements of IAASARS teams, all enjoyed international recognition and have established international relationships and collaborations.
-In 2023, IAASARS researchers have published 118 articles in high-impact journals, receiving more than 9,000 citations, and attracted a total funding of ~8.2 M€ from competitive European and national research grants (HORIZON2020, ESA, Marie Curie, ELIDEK etc).
-The excellence of the Institute is further demonstrated by the three European Research Council (ERC) Grants that are currently running, the ASSESS project for the Astronomy & Astrophysics team and the other two, the ERC Consolidator Grant D-TECT and the ERC Proof of Concept project PM-Scanner, to the ReaCT team of the Remote Sensing Group.
-On top of that, three IAASARS researchers appeared in the Stanford's list of world's top 2% scientist, while the BEYOND scientific team was awarded one of the first prizes from EUSPA EU Agency in the framework of "myEUspace competition".
+In 2024, IAASARS researchers published 119 articles in high-impact journals, receiving more than 11,700 citations, and attracted a total funding of ~9.9 M€ from competitive European and national research grants (HORIZON2020, ESA, Marie Curie, ELIDEK etc).
+The excellence of the Institute is further demonstrated by the large amount (32) of new scientific programs running.
+On top of that, three IAASARS researchers appeared in Stanford's list of world's top 2% scientists, while several research teams advise national and international organizations.